 What are Advance Directives?

 Advance Directives are documents you create to describe the extent of medical treatment you want to receive – or do not want to receive – should you become unconscious or too ill to communicate.
 They are called "advance directives," because you give instructions in advance of the time when you might need someone to follow your wishes regarding your medical care if/when you are unable to express them.

 Although the topic may be difficult to discuss, it is important for you to record your wishes and preferences.
 We recommend that you discuss advance directives with your spouse, other family members, physicians, nurses, and clerics while you are feeling well and thinking clearly.
 Advance Directives include:

-- A Power of Attorney or "Durable Power of Attorney," which authorizes that person you choose to make financial decisions for you.
-A Power of Attorney cannot be used to make health care decisions – you must have a Health Care Proxy filled out for that.
+- A power of attorney or durable power of attorney, which authorizes the person you designate to make financial decisions for you.
+A power of attorney cannot be used to make health care decisions – you must complete a health care proxy for that purpose.